The fastest and easiest way of getting to Boracay is traveling by aircraft via Manila, Kalibo or Cebu.

 Alternatively, there is an air traffic between Kalibo International Airport (KLO) and Manila with AirAsia, Cebu Pacific Air and Philippine Airlines.
 The air-conditioned transfer from Kalibo airport to Caticlan (Boracay) takes about two hours by van or bus.
 Public vans and buses are driving to Caticlan every half an hour after an aircraft has landed at Kalibo Airport.
 The last van, bus from Caticlan to Kalibo-Airport runs against 6:00pm.
 The fare from Kalibo airport to Caticlan Jetty Port amounts 175 PHP.
 Furthermore, a frequent flight connection exist between Cebu City (CEB) and Caticlan with Cebu Pacific Air.

 Cebu Pacific Air and Airphil Express depart and arrive from Terminal 3 of Ninoy Aquino International Airport (NAIA) in Manila.
 AirAsia flights operate from Terminal 4 (Manila Domestic Airport).
 Manila Domestic Airport and "NAIA Terminal 3" area a few km apart.
 The tranfer time between those terminals takes 20 minutes up to one hour - based on the traffic volume in Manila.
 Metered Taxi, in that case "Coupon Taxi", connect NAIA and Manila Domestic Airport.
-The fare per way amounts around 200 PHP.
-A public shuttle service between all terminals exist also and cost 20 pesos per person.
+The daytime fare per way amounts around 200 PHP.
+An offical public shuttle service between all terminals operates 24 hours the day and is free of charge.

 In this context it should be mentioned that online flight bookings on the website cebupacificair.com sometimes fail, if customer trying to pay with credit card.
 Then, it is possible to arrange reservations with: http://www.cebupacific.de